Prostate cancer is the most common malignancy in males.

 Most of them have a Gleason score of 6 or 7.
 However, each one should be evaluated individually to assess the risk and other factors.
-Depending on each case, you could be offered one of the following alternatives (2):
+Depending on each case, you could receive one of the following alternatives (2):

 High Intensity Focused Ultrasound (HIFU)

 This is one of the most popular focal therapies.
 It uses a particular type of ultrasound and delivers these waves transrectally to the prostate.
 This causes coagulative necroses in guided areas of the prostate.
-It is crucial to prevent injury to the rectal mucosa, which is done by cooling the area.
-Otherwise, a urinary fistula could be developed.
+It is crucial to prevent injury to the rectal mucosa, which we do by cooling the area.
+Otherwise, the patient could develop a urinary fistula.

 This is a popular choice because it is truly non-invasive.
 No incision is made, and it is administered under general anesthesia.
 However, it is not appropriate for all cases of prostate cancer.
-The range of ultrasound action is limited to 4 cm in depth.
+The range of ultrasound action limits to 4 cm in depth.
 Thus, it won’t reach anterior prostate lesions if they are far from the rectal mucosa.
 Another option in these cases would be transurethral ablative ultrasound.
-However, this is not the most commonly administered procedure.
+However, this is not the most common procedure.